STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Methods

 \paragraph{Step 1: Tool Chain Generation via Reasoning and Planning.}

-Our \STAC framework begins with the generation of attack subgoals, along with the end attack goal, represented by a chain of tool calls.
+Our \STAC framework begins with the generation of attack subgoals, including the end attack goal, represented by a chain of tool calls.
 Given an environment and a failure mode, the Generator creates a sequence of 2--6 tool calls that cumulatively achieve some malicious goal.
 Importantly, the malicious intent is only revealed by the final tool call, with all preceding steps establishing context or access while appearing benign and reasonable in isolation.
-The tool chain is denoted as $\{ TC_1, \ldots, TC_T \}$, where each $TC_i$ is a target tool call (attack subgoal or goal) with a specified tool name and parameters (e.g., $\texttt{list\_files(cloud\_drive="emma.johnson@...")}$).
+The tool chain is denoted as $\{ TC_1, \ldots, TC_L \}$, where $L\in\{2,\ldots,6\}$ is the chain length and each $TC_i$ is a target tool call (attack subgoal/goal) with a specified tool name and parameters (e.g., $\texttt{list\_files(cloud\_drive="emma.johnson@...")}$).

 \paragraph{Step 2: Tool Chain Verification via Interaction with Environment.}